-All That Philly Jazz is a public history project that is telling the story of Philadelphia jazz from bebop to hip-hop.
-We are breathing life into jazz spots from A to Z, from the Aqua Lounge to Zanzibar Blue.
-From Dizzy Gillespie at the Downbeat to The Roots mural on South Street, we are mapping cultural assets, including jazz venues and landmarks, Walk of Fame plaques, historical markers and murals.
+All That Philly Jazz is a place-based public history project that is telling the story of Philadelphia jazz from bebop to hip-hop.
+We have mapped Philly’s lost jazz shrines from A to Z, from the Aqua Lounge to Zanzibar Blue.
+From Dizzy Gillespie at the Downbeat to The Roots mural on South Street, we are documenting jazz-related cultural assets and historic resources.

-In an essay in “Lost Shrines of Jazz,” noted author and scholar James G. Spady observed that Philly’s jazz history is “largely undocumented.”
-Sadly, much of Philadelphia’s jazz heritage has been erased.
-Few structures remain.
-Jazz spots and landmarks fell victim to the 1964 race riots, urban renewal and gentrification.
-As a result, the history largely resides in the memories and scrapbooks of those who were there.
+In an essay in “Lost Jazz Shrines,” noted author and scholar James G. Spady observed that Philly’s jazz history is “largely undocumented.”
+Sadly, much of Philadelphia’s jazz history has been erased.
+Few extant buildings remain.
+Jazz venues fell victim to the 1964 race riots, urban renewal and gentrification.
+As a result, the history largely resides in the memories of those who were there.
 So All That Philly Jazz is crowdsourced.
-Community members are invited to share their stories about Philly’s jazz scene online, on their mobile device or at community forums.
+Community members are invited to share their stories online or at public events.

-Every block tells a story about the city’s jazz heritage.
-All That Philly Jazz is documenting stories, photos and cultural artifacts.
-We are creating and curating content.
+We create and curate content.
 All That Philly Jazz is a platform – a virtual jazz scene – where users can share memories of a jazz spot and the musicians who played there.
-Visitors and new residents will discover a neighborhood’s hidden past.

-All That Philly Jazz is about cultural heritage preservation.
+All That Philly Jazz is about advocacy and cultural heritage preservation.

 All That Philly Jazz stems from Music Hack Day, a music-related hackathon held at Drexel University.

-All That Philly Jazz is at the intersection of technology, art and civic engagement.
-For more information, check out ICYMI: All That Philly Jazz in the News.
+All That Philly Jazz is at the intersection of art, public policy and historic preservation.
+For more information, check out #ICYMI: All That Philly Jazz in the News.